 Did working in-house change your style of work in an agency?

-Working in-house definitely gives you a better overview of how Search and Digital PR fits into wider marketing plans and the way a company works.
-I think a lot of agency side marketers can get bogged down in the detail of their campaigns and I’ve certainly been guilty of this in the past.
+Working in-house definitely gives you a better overview of how to Search and Digital PR fits into wider marketing plans and the way a company works.
+I think a lot of agency-side marketers can get bogged down in the detail of their campaigns and I’ve certainly been guilty of this in the past.

 What do you expect to be learning, here at Tecmark, over the next 12 months?

 I have some pretty clear objectives in my new role here at Tecmark and I think the biggest learning is going to be looking at how we can service our lowest budget clients.